Teen assumes Finland’s PM post for a day in “Girls Takeover”

 “Gender equality ambitions will fall short as long as girls are pushed aside from using and developing technology.
 Girls, too, have a digital future, and that is why girls should have a voice in technology,” Murto said.

 “Girls Takeover” also occurred at some Finnish companies, including in the technology sector, ahead of the U.N.
 Girls Day on Sunday.
+To mark the day, the Finnish government published Murto’s speech on its YouTube channel.

 Finland regularly scores near the top when it comes to women’s rights.
 Marin leads Finland’s center-left coalition government, which is made up of five parties whose leaders are all female.